zk-org/zk/docs/notebook.md

 To create a new notebook, simply run `zk init [<directory>]`.

 Most `zk` commands are operating "Git-style" on the notebook containing the current working directory (or one of its parents).
+However, you can explicitly set which notebook to use with `--notebook-dir` or the `ZK_NOTEBOOK_DIR` environment variable.
+Setting `ZK_NOTEBOOK_DIR` in your shell configuration (e.g. `~/.profile`) can be used to define a default notebook which `zk` commands will use when the working directory is not in another notebook.

 ## Anatomy of a notebook